pixie-io/docs.px.dev/content/en/02-installing-pixie/01-requirements.md

 Pixie may also work on other distributions.

-<Alert severity="info">We recommended that Linux headers be installed on a cluster's nodes.</Alert>
+<Alert variant="outlined" severity="info">We recommended that Linux headers be installed on a cluster's nodes.</Alert>

 ## Network Traffic